 The Irish Hobby - the genetic source of modern equine sport

-Through decades of pedigree research on the American sport horses, the Thoroughbred, the Irish Horse and the sport horses of Europe, work that required discovering the fraudulent and erroneous lineages and correcting them, accessing historical records, taking the clues given us by the recent DNA studies, I built out the lineages of our sport horses.
-By the time I had got back to the roots in the 1600s it became crystal clear that all modern sport arises from the Irish Hobby.
+The information presented here is the result of decades of pedigree research on the American sport horses, the Thoroughbred, the Irish Horse and the sport horses of Europe; work that required uncovering the fraudulent and erroneous lineages and correcting them, accessing historical records, taking the clues given us by the recent DNA studies.
+By the time I had got back to the roots of sport ability in the 1600s it became crystal clear that all modern sport arises from the Irish Hobby.

 [Sir Edward, a Irish Sport Horse from @ 1900, Irish horses were imported frequently to America and abroad for their sporting traits: fantastic Hunters and Jumpers--a direct descendant of the Irish Hobby.]

-This original Celtic stock was already long established in Ireland, brought by the Celts themselves starting sometime around 600 or 700 BC from the northern Iberian Peninsula and continuing with each wave of immigration--and as in England also brought in by the Phoenicians in trade, and by the dawn of the Christian era it is recorded that the Irish Horse was raced in chariots--already a sport breed.
+This original Celtic stock was long established in Ireland, brought by the Celts themselves starting sometime around 600 or 700 BC from the northern Iberian Peninsula and continuing with each wave of immigration--and as in England also brought in by the Phoenicians in trade.
+By the dawn of the Christian era it is recorded that the Irish Horse was raced in chariots--already a sport breed.
 These horses and their ancestors have been documented as sport horses for two-thousand years.

 DNA studies have reinforced this history, for they have found the Irish Horse is 93% related to the remaining remnants of this Spanish gaited breed left in northern Spain: Cabbo de Gallo (McGahren "Genetic diversity of the Irish Draught population and the preservation of pedigree lines" 2006).
 It is fascinating also that when the Irish men were tested genetically it was discovered that 93% of them originated from northern Spain as well: Celts (Syles Saxons, Vikings and Celts 2006).